MBSck/ppdmod/README.md

-# PPDModler
+# PPDMod
 ## Installation
 Run the following to install:
 ```
-python pip install ppdmodler
+python pip install ppdmod
 ```
 ## Usage
-## Developing PPDModler
+## Developing PPDMod
-To install ppdmodler, along with the tools you need to develop and run tests, run the following in your virtualenv:
+To install ppdmod, along with the tools you need to develop and run tests, run the following in your virtualenv:

 ```
-$ pip install -e .[dev]
+$ pip install -e .
 ```